 - Clinical Psychology Graduate Program Applicants - must complete BOTH the General GRE Test AND the Subject GRE Test in Psychology

-- Applicants must upload GRE scores (official or unofficial scores) with the online application by the deadline date.
+- Applicants must upload their unofficial GRE scores (Test Taker Score Report from the ETS website) by the deadline date.
 Official copies of GRE test scores must also be sent directly to the Department from ETS.

 - Results are most likely to be received by the application deadline when applicants have completed their examinations by October.
 Early registration is encouraged as the scheduled exams fill up quickly.

 - TOEFL or IELTS - International applicants whose primary language is not English, or whose previous education has been conducted in another language, must provide scores on a standardized English test which includes a writing component.
 Information on both tests can be obtained from the Educational Testing Service (www.ets.org ).
 Please see (www.sfu.ca/dean-gradstudies/future/international-applicants/english-language-requirements.htm ) for minimum scores required by the University for admission consideration.

 Please note: We do not confirm receipt of official transcripts and GRE scores, but will be in direct contact with applicants who are missing these documents.